lfhwnqe/trade-manage-backend/README.md

 - Check the troubleshooting section
 - Review AWS documentation for service-specific issues

+## 📦 Dependency Notes

+This project uses AI workflows via Mastra and the `ai` SDK.
+To avoid version conflicts when deploying AWS Lambda functions, the `@openrouter/ai-sdk-provider` package is pinned to **`1.0.0-beta.1`**, which is compatible with `zod` v3 used by the `ai` library.
+If `npm install` fails with dependency resolution errors, ensure that this exact version is used.

 ## 🔄 Version History

 - **v1.0.0** - Initial release with core functionality